 Stars and Scoring

 Stars track your proficiency across levels.
-If you have only 1 star on Level 5, you know you can complete it but not fluently.
-Going back to get 3 stars builds the same letters at speed in a way that purely passing the level does not.
+If you have only one star on Level 5, you know you can complete it but not fluently.
+Going back for three stars builds the same letters at speed in a way that merely passing the level does not.

 How the Game Fits Into Your Learning